How to Start a Blog – For 2021 & Beyond

 If a domain name isn’t available, remove it from the list.
 Once you are done checking the entire list, and eliminating the options accordingly, you’ll get a refined list of domain names, that you like, and are available too!

-Now, finalize any one from the remaining options but do not make a purchase, just finalize it in your head for now.
+Now, finalize any one from the remaining options but do not make a purchase, just finalize it on paper for now.

 Important: This step is meant to Finalize a domain name, that’s all.
 Do not make a Purchase right now, we have better buying options ahead.